HestHub/nix-config/blog.md

 ```

-and as a final touch, we add fish as the default shell for my user, updating the users item for my user:
+and as a final touch, I want to add fish as the default shell for my user, updating the users item for my user:

 ```
  users.users.hest = {